-“In Wahegurus house, spiritual and temporal potential shall be combined”.
+“In the Guru’s house, spiritual and temporal powers shall be combined”.
 “My rosary shall be the sword-belt and on my dastar, I shall wear a kalgi”.
-(A kalgi is an ornament for the dastar, which at the time was worn by Mughal and Hindu rulers.)
+(A kalgi an ornament for the dastar, which at the time was worn by Mughal and Hindu rulers.)

-Guruji carried the same light of Guru Nanak Dev Ji, but he added to it the quality of the sword.
-Guru Hargobind Sahib Ji was also invented Taus.
-Once, Guru Ji watched a peacock singing and wished to make an instrument to mimic the same sound as the peacock, so the Taus was invented.
+Guru Hargobind carried the same light of Guru Nanak, but he added to it the quality of the sword.
+Guru Hargobind Sahib Ji was also the inventor of the Taus.
+Guru Ji watched a peacock singing one day and wished to make an instrument to mimic the same sound as the peacock, so the Taus was invented.

-Firstly, Guruji Introduced martial arts and weapons training and created a standing Military force for the defense of the masses following his father’s Sri Guru Arjan Sahib Ji martyrdom.
+• Introduced martial arts and weapons training and created a standing Military force for the defense of the masses following his father’s martyrdom.

-Secondly, Carried 2 swords of Miri and Piri which signified Temporal and Spiritual Power.
+• Carried 2 swords of Miri and Piri.

-Also, Founded the city of Kiratpur in District Rupnagar, (old name Ropar), Punjab, India.
+• Founded the city of Kiratpur in District Rupnagar, (old name Ropar), Punjab

-Bandi Chorr Divas – Was held in the fort of Gwalior for 1 year, for the recovery of the ill Emperor Jahangir (the Guru had willingly gone to the fort).
-When Jahangir ordered his release from the kingdom, he refused to leave unless 52 imprisoned Hindu Rajas were released as well.
-Cleverly he earned their freedom and joy by turning the Emperor’s own words against him.
-To mark this occasion, Sikhs all over celebrate Bandi Chorr Divas to celebrate his release and return to Amritsar.
+• Was held in the fort of Gwalior for one year, ostensibly to pray for the recovery of the ill Emperor Jahangir (the Guru had willingly gone to the fort).
+When Jahangir ordered his release, he refused to leave unless 52 imprisoned Hindu Rajas were freed as well.
+Cleverly he earned their freedom by turning the Emperor’s own words against him.
+To mark this occasion, Sikhs celebrate Bandi Chorr Divas to celebrate his release and return to Amritsar.

-Hargobindpur – In the Majha region of Punjab, is named after him, which he won over from Mughals after defeating them in a battle.
-He fought several battles against the Mughals and won each and every one of them.
+• The city Hargobindpur, in the Majha region of Punjab, is named after him, which he won over from Mughals after defeating them in a battle.

-Battle Amritsar (1628) – The 1st battle of Guru Hargobind and the forces of the Mughal Empire.
-Shah Jahan was worried over the growing influence of the Sikhs and angered by the loss of a valued Hawk seeks to teach Guru Hargobind a lesson.
-In Return, gets defeated by the Sikhs.
+1628 Battle of Amritsar – The first battle of Guru Hargobind and the forces of the Mughal army.
+Shah Jahan worried over the growing influence of the Sikhs and angered by the loss of a valued Hawk seeks to teach Guru Hargobind a lesson.

-Battle Gurusar (1631) – Guru Hargobind’s horses were snatched by the cruel Mughals and recovered and brought back by Gursikh, Bhai Bidhi Chand.
+1631 Battle Of Gurusar – Guru Hargobind’s horses were snatched by the Mughals and recovered by Gursikh, Bhai Bidhi Chand